gagan0123/shortcode-widget/README.md

 ## Changelog ##

 ### 1.5.1 ###
-* Unescaped title back in the code as some escaping it was creating issues with other plugins.
+* Unescaped title back in the code as escaping it was creating issues with other plugins.

 ### 1.5 ###
 * Added icon and screenshots.